 Scraping • Dragging

 As the artist drags paint from one area of the painting to the next, multiple unmixed colors might appear as parallel adjacent streaks.
 With this in mind, the direction of the dragging can be used to help indicate the form of an object being depicted.

-Featured: Barely Dawn by Charles Morris
+Featured: Monumental Head by C.A.
+Morris

+Scraping • Dragging